apache/pekko/akka-docs/src/main/paradox/routing.md

-The “head” router cannot always run on the same dispatcher, because it does not process the same type of messages, hence this special actor does not use the dispatcher configured in @apidoc[akka.actor.Props], but takes the `routerDispatcher` from the @apidoc[akka.routing.RouterConfig] instead, which defaults to the actor system’s default dispatcher.
+The “head” router cannot always run on the same dispatcher, because it does not process the same type of messages, hence this special actor does not use the dispatcher configured in @apidoc[actor.Props], but takes the `routerDispatcher` from the @apidoc[routing.RouterConfig] instead, which defaults to the actor system’s default dispatcher.
 All standard routers allow setting this property in their constructor or factory method, custom routers have to implement the method in a suitable way.